 “This state of war is like a sickness.
 It consumed me.”

-Written and directed by Afia Nathaniel, the Pakistani thriller-drama Dukhtar (Translation from Urdu: Daughter, 2014) struggled for years to find the necessary production funds until Sørfond, The Norwegian South Film Fund, supplied the necessary resources.
+Written and directed by Afia Nathaniel, the Pakistani thriller-drama film Dukhtar (Translation from Urdu: Daughter, 2014) struggled to find the necessary production funds for years.
+Finally Sørfond, The Norwegian South Film Fund, supplied the necessary resources.
 The lack of interest from the more obvious financiers can be blamed on the lack of “women wearing almost nothing and gyrating on the screen”, as the director commented in Tribune.
 Dukhtar is dedicated to Afia Nathaniel’s “mother and motherland”.

 To put an end to a decades-long conflict between two tribes, a marriage is arranged between one of the elderly tribe leaders and the other’s ten year-old daughter, Zainab (Saleha Aref).
 In an effort to save her daughter from such a bleak fate, Allah Rakhi (Samiya Mumtaz) runs away from her husband with Zainab in tow.
 Hunted by both her brother-in-law and the insulted tribe leader’s men, the two women face the threat of a certain death if they get captured.
 When they meet a truck driver named Sohail (Mohib Mirza), Allah Rakhi struggles to convince the man to risk his own life in order to help them.